JamesCrichton/Sholl_Analysis/README.md

 ## Aim
 This program ("Segmentation_and_Sholl.ijm") is designed to partially automate Sholl analysis of astrocytes.
-Trial analysis can be run using the segmentation model and image file included in this repository.
+Demo analysis can be run using the segmentation model and image file included in this repository.

 ## Input
 1. Multichannel 2-dimensional stack images, including fluorescent staining of astrocytes and nuclei.